abdulazizSi/FeatherNetwork/README.md

 }
 ```
+### Example 2
-2- create a new endpoint and confirom to the URLRequestConvertible
+Create a new endpoint and confirom to the 'URLRequestConvertible'
 ``` swift

 enum UserEndpoint<ResultType: Decodable>: URLRequestConvertible {